Neil Fox (rugby league): 1970s

 He was player-coach of Huddersfield Underbank Rangers, and achieved a Holliday Cup and promotion double in 1981–82.
 Fox retired with the record for most points scored in Anglo-Australian test match history until overtaken by Mal Meninga in 1992.

-Drop-goals (field-goals)

-Neil Fox appears to have scored no drop-goals (or field-goals as they are currently known in Australasia) for Wakefield Trinity, but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.

 Post playing

 In the 1983 Birthday Honours, Fox was made a member of the Order of the British Empire (MBE) for his services to rugby league.
 Fox was inducted into the Rugby League Hall of Fame in 1989.
 On 30 August 2005 Fox, along with Billy Boston and Mick Sullivan, opened the Rugby League Heritage Centre.

 In 2005 his autobiography was published by London League Publications Ltd.

 On Thursday 20 August 2009, at a ceremony at Wheldon Road, the home of Castleford, Fox was named as part of the "Arriva Yorkshire Rugby League Dream Team" and had a bus named after him by Arriva Yorkshire.
 In 2010 he was awarded the Freedom of the City of Wakefield.
 The Wakefield Eastern Relief Road, opened in 2017, was named Neil Fox Way in his honour.